Purcell Trench manufacturing company

 I was in a sports shop in Spokane one afternoon.
 A man asked a clerk about hunting licenses.
 The clerk explained the options and tried to convey the economic advantages of buying packages of licenses and tags.
 The clerk thought the customer didn’t understand.
 Finally, the fellow turned his face down, his cheeks reddened and he said, “I understand, I just can’t afford them.”
 He turned and quickly walked out of the shop.

 Roughly, half of American households have no month-to-month savings.
-In fact, over the couple of years, the national savings rate has been negative.
 Many Americans are spiraling deeper into debt every month.

 It doesn’t matter whether fees are minor or major, millions of Americans can’t afford to pay them.